Reds474/shopaholic/brainstorm.md

 When I add all my expenses to the program => it gives me a breakdown of my top spending categories.

+I can also keep track of my cash flow by adding in income and credits.

 - Menu
   - Add expense